The Ultimate Guide to Learning Backend Development 2023.

 Rust is a programming language developed by Mozilla Corporation as a low-level language for system programming with a focus on speed and security.
 It is like C, C++ and many big companies such as Dropbox and Coursera have already started adopting it.

 Ultimate Rust Crash Course is one the best courses out there for Rust programming language.
-The instructor explains complex terms with ease and aid the understanding of the language.
+The instructor explains complex terms with ease and aids the understanding of the language.

 Learn Rust by Building Real Applications takes you straight to building real-life applications using the Rust programming language.
 If you’re looking at getting your hands duty with projects, then this course is definitely for you.